 Drug paraphernalia charges are commonly seen in New Jersey courts because the statute casts a broad net over numerous acts or object which may be used to ingest or store an illegal drug.
 This includes but is not limited to items such as rolling papers, roach clip, plastic bags, jars or even straw-like objects.
 Drug paraphernalia charges may also supplement charges such as distribution or possession of marijuana, cocaine and/or heroin depending on the circumstances.
-A conviction of drug paraphernalia, although it may sound less severe than that of possession of an illegal drug, still carries the stigma of a drug charge.
-As a result of the conviction, the charge will appear on your permanent criminal record and may prevent you from obtaining employment or make employment possibilities that more difficult.
-Our law office represents clients with drug paraphernalia charges throughout New Jersey including Weehawken, Nutley, Kearny, Belleville, Jersey City, Hoboken, Bayonne and Union City.
-If you would like to consult with an experience drug paraphernalia attorney please contact our Jersey City office at (201) 793-8018.
+A conviction for drug paraphernalia, although it may sound less severe than that of possession of an illegal drug, still carries the stigma of a drug charge.
+As a result of the conviction, the charge will appear on your permanent criminal record and may prevent you from obtaining employment or make employment possibilities that much more difficult.
+Our law office represents clients facing drug paraphernalia charges throughout New Jersey including Weehawken, Nutley, Kearny, Belleville, Jersey City, Hoboken, Bayonne and Union City.
+If you would like to consult with an experienced drug paraphernalia attorney please contact our Jersey City office at (201) 793-8018.

 NJ Drug Paraphernalia 2C:36-2 Statute

 The New Jersey statute for the crime of drug paraphernalia is provided below: